 ✔️ Why should you try it?

-Pumpkin – 1 small pumkpin, peeled, deseeded and chopped into bite size chunks.
+- Pumpkin - 1 small pumpkin, peeled, deseeded, and chopped into bite-size chunks.

-Rosemary – a woody herb that pairs so well with pumpkin.
+- Rosemary - a woody herb that pairs well with pumpkin.

-Garlic Cloves – kept in their skins whilst roasting.
+- Garlic Cloves - kept in their skins while roasting.

-Single Cream – helps create that silky smooth sauce.
+- Single Cream - helps create the silky smooth sauce.

-One: Preheat the oven to 190°c (170 fan) and place the cubed pumpkin, garlic cloves (in skin) and rosemary in a large roasting tray.
-Drizzle with oil, season with salt and pepper and roast in the oven for 35 minutes until the pumpkin is soft.
+One: Preheat the oven to 190°C (170 fan/ 375F/ Gas 5) and place the cubed pumpkin, garlic cloves (in skin), and rosemary in a large roasting tray.
+Drizzle with oil, season with salt and pepper, and roast in the oven for 35 minutes until the pumpkin is soft.